- Prayer and Worship

 February 24th, 2018: "The Heart of a Woman."
 The third annual Catholic Women's Conference will feature Bishop Richard Malone, Dr. Janet Smith, Kate Wicker and Sr. Tatum McWirter.
 Held in Buffalo, NY. https://www.catholicwomenofbuffalo.org/.

 March 10, 2018: "Why the Pope Was Right: A Day of Reflection."
-Hosted by the Diocese of St. Cloud, MN.
+A Catholic women's conference with Janet Smith.
+Hosted by the Diocese of St. Cloud.
 Registration and details here.

 March 23-24, 2018: "Humanae vitae 50 Years Later: A Call to Self-Gift."
 Sponsored by the Gregorian Institute, Benedictine College, Kansas, https://www.benedictine.edu/faith-life/symposium/index.